Jailen Peguero: Road Warriors

 Peguero signed with the Road Warriors of the Atlantic League of Professional Baseball for the 2018 season.
 In 12 games for the club, Peguero registered a 3.48 ERA with 8 strikeouts.

 York Revolution

 On June 5, 2018, Peguero signed with the York Revolution of the Atlantic League.
-In 35 games for York, he pitched to a 2-4 record and 4.93 ERA in 49.1 innings of work.
+In 35 games for York, he pitched to a 2–4 record and 4.93 ERA in 49.1 innings of work.
 He became a free agent following the 2018 season.

 San Rafael Pacifics

 In 2019, Peguero signed with the San Rafael Pacifics of the Pacific Association.
-In 34 games for the club, Peguero pitched to a 6-4 record and 1.88 ERA, and earned Reliever of the Year honors after the season.
+In 34 games for the club, Peguero pitched to a 6–4 record and 1.88 ERA, and earned Reliever of the Year honors after the season.
 He did not play in a game professionally in the 2020 season.

 Gastonia Honey Hunters

 On May 21, 2021, Peguero signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
+He made 33 appearances (12 starts) for the team, compiling a 4-5 record and 6.64 ERA with 72 strikeouts over 80 innings pitched.
+Peguero became a free agent following the season.